-The intent of Academic monitoring and support is to enhance student engagement in the learning process, encourage higher levels of academic performance, further for academic success.

-- critical thinking skills and to support and assist underperforming students.
-The School - of Education acknowledges that academic monitoring and support is important students timeously and to provide the necessary academic support to assist students to graduate in the minimum time possible.
+The intent of Academic monitoring and support is to enhance student engagement in the learning process, encourage higher levels of academic performance, further students timeously and to provide the necessary academic support to assist students to graduate in the minimum time possible.
 Appropriate interventions and systems of support are expected to reduce dropout rates and exclusions and to improve throughputs and completion rates.